 In this video from a Democracy Now interview a former Israeli minister explains how anti-semitic charges are weaponized.

 Most of the new plastic words and phrases are not time-tested terms but rather an invention.
-Older readers, I’m sure you will agree and the charts confirm that these terms we almost unheard of prior to 9/11.
+Older readers, I’m sure you will agree and the charts confirm that these terms we almost unheard of prior to 9/11 or even the second Obama term.
 It also demonstrates how rapidly Orwellian brainwashing emerged non-organically and “out of the blue.”

 One set of terms were “diversity” and “inclusion,” which is postmodernism for “shallow diversity and inclusion.”